-Princess Alice, the third child and second daughter of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha, the Prince Consort, was born in the early hours of the morning of 25 April 1843 at Buckingham Palace.
+Princess Alice, the third child and second daughter of Queen Victoria and Albert of Saxe-Coburg-Gotha, the Prince Consort, was born in the early hours of the morning of 25 April 1843 at Buckingham Palace.

-Alice grew into a serious-minded and compassionate young womanAlice's aging maternal grandmother Victoria, Duchess of Kent, died at at the age of 74 at Frogmore on 16 March 1861.
-During her final illness, Alice had spent a great deal of time nursing her grandmother through her final illness, and often played the piano for her in Frogmore's drawing room.
+Alice grew into a serious-minded and compassionate young woman.
+Her ageing maternal grandmother Victoria, Duchess of Kent, died at the age of 74 at Frogmore on 16 March 1861.
+During her final illness, Alice had spent a great deal of time nursing her grandmother through her final illness and often played the piano for her in Frogmore's drawing-room.
 Following her duchess' death, the emotional Queen Victoria broke down with grief and came to rely heavily on Alice for support.

-Tradgedy struck again in the family when only a few months later, on 14 December 1861, Albert died at Windsor Castle of typhoid fever.
-During his final illness, the eighteen year old Alice remained at his bedside.
-The Queen was totally distraught by the loss of the husband whose guidance she had relied on heavily , and entered a period of intense reclusive mourning.
+Tragedy struck again in the family when only a few months later, on 14 December 1861, Albert died at Windsor Castle of typhoid fever.
+During his final illness, eighteen-year-old Alice remained at his bedside.
+The Queen was distraught by the loss of the husband whose guidance she had relied on heavily and entered a period of intense reclusive mourning.
 Alice, along with her younger sister Princess Louise, became her mother's unofficial secretary.

 Alice's eldest sister, Victoria, Crown Princess of Prussia, suggested the German Prince Louis of Hesse, the nephew of Grand Duke Louis III of Hesse, as a prospective husband for Alice.
 Louis and his brother Prince Henry were invited to Windsor Castle in 1860, ostensibly to watch the Ascot Races in the company of the royal family, but in reality, the visit was an opportunity for the Queen to inspect Louis as a potential son-in-law.
 It was clear that Louis and Alice liked each other and Victoria approved of Louis,who before he left, asked for a photograph of Alice.